 English, Francais, German, Italian, Spanish

-In Rome, this thermal complexes became in fact incomparable places of socialization and leisure, where there was a great movement of citizens of every social stratum, men and women (for which, however, separate times and spaces were provided).
+In Rome, this thermal complexes became in fact incomparable places of socialisation and leisure, where there was a great movement of citizens of every social stratum, men and women (for which, however, separate times and spaces were provided).

 That’s why, we are enthusiastic to take you on the journey and introduce You to the everyday lives of Romans, by following their footsteps inside this ancient building.
-You will learn about the complex sewage systems they invented and implemented on their structures, considered ingenus even today.
+You will learn about the complex sewage systems they invented and implemented on their structures, considered ingenues even today.

 The place for building for bathing and body care, but also a place for relaxation, sport and studying.
 The central block consists of the caldarium, the area intended for hot baths and steam, then the tepidarium, a transition environment from the moderately warm temperature, the frigidarium, for invigorating baths in cold water.
 There was also the natatio, a large swimming pool with huge granite columns, niches, and statues, from which the thermal path began.

 On the sides were the two gyms and the changing rooms (the apodyteria) are embellished still today by the ancient mosaics, of great finesse.
 Over time, the excavations have brought to light magnificent works of art that embellished it, some of which are exhibited, in the Vatican Museums there are other tanks and a large mosaic with 28 figures of athletes.

 In the central area there are the two symmetrical rectangular libraries .
 The front had no wall but an imposing marble colonnade of ten columns through which one entered the library.
 In the centre of the back wall was the usual recess that must have housed the colossal statue of the emperor.
 In the spaces on both sides of the recess and alongside walls, there were niches for bookcases.